How to scale ads spend from $30k to $400k within one year with automation strategy

 Keep Your Eyes on the CPC & CPM

-We applied the same rationale to control the Cost per Click (CPC): the idea is to understand that a particular ad will have a high CPC for today and switch it off before waiting to see if it doesn’t perform on CPA basis.
+The same rationale was applied to control the Cost per Click (CPC): the idea is to understand that a particular ad will have a high CPC for today and switch it off before waiting to see if it doesn’t perform on CPA basis.